ptr727/PlexCleaner/README.md

     - Removed the `ConvertOptions:EnableH265Encoder`, `ConvertOptions:VideoEncodeQuality` and `ConvertOptions:AudioEncodeCodec` options.
     - Replaced with `ConvertOptions:FfMpegOptions` and `ConvertOptions:HandBrakeOptions` options.
     - On v3 schema upgrade old `ConvertOptions` settings will be upgrade to equivalent settings.
-  - Added `ProcessOptions:KeepOriginalLanguage` to keep tracks marked as [original language](https://www.ietf.org/archive/id/draft-ietf-cellar-matroska-15.html#name-original-flag).
-  - Added `ProcessOptions:RemoveClosedCaptions` to conditionally vs. always remove closed captions.
-  - Added `ProcessOptions:SetTrackFlags` to set track flags based on track title keywords, e.g. `SDH` -> `HearingImpaired`.
-  - Language tags now support [IETF / RFC 5646 / BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) formats.
+  - Added support for [IETF / RFC 5646 / BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) language tag formats.
     - See the [Language Matching](#language-matching) section usage for details.
     - IETF language tags allows for greater flexibility in Matroska player [language matching](https://gitlab.com/mbunkus/mkvtoolnix/-/wikis/Languages-in-Matroska-and-MKVToolNix).
       - E.g. `pt-BR` for Brazilian Portuguese vs. `por` for Portuguese.
       - E.g. `zh-Hans` for simplified Chinese vs. `chi` for Chinese.
-    - Update `ProcessOptions:DefaultLanguage` and `ProcessOptions:KeepLanguages` to RFC 5646 format, e.g. `eng` to `en`.
+    - Update `ProcessOptions:DefaultLanguage` and `ProcessOptions:KeepLanguages` from ISO 639-2B to RFC 5646 format, e.g. `eng` to `en`.
-      - On v3 schema upgrade old ISO 639-3-2 3 letter tags will be replaced with generic RFC 5646 tags.
+      - On v3 schema upgrade old ISO 639-2B 3 letter tags will be replaced with generic RFC 5646 tags.
     - Added `ProcessOptions.SetIetfLanguageTags` to conditionally remux files using MkvMerge to apply IETF language tags when not set.
       - When enabled all files without IETF tags will be remuxed in order to set IETF language tags, this could be time consuming on large collections of older media that lack the now common IETF tags.
-    - FfMpeg and HandBrake [removes](https://github.com/ptr727/PlexCleaner/issues/148) IETF language tags, requiring special handling to restore the tags during reencoding or deinterlacing.
+    - [FfMpeg](https://github.com/ptr727/PlexCleaner/issues/148) and [HandBrake](https://github.com/ptr727/PlexCleaner/issues/149) removes IETF language tags.
+      - As work around the IETF tags are restored after reencoding or deinterlacing.
+    - Added warnings and attempt to repair when the Language and LanguageIetf are set but do not match.
+  - Added `ProcessOptions:KeepOriginalLanguage` to keep tracks marked as [original language](https://www.ietf.org/archive/id/draft-ietf-cellar-matroska-15.html#name-original-flag).
+  - Added `ProcessOptions:RemoveClosedCaptions` to conditionally vs. always remove closed captions.
+  - Added `ProcessOptions:SetTrackFlags` to set track flags based on track title keywords, e.g. `SDH` -> `HearingImpaired`.
   - Added `createschema` command to create the settings JSON schema file, no longer need to use `Sandbox` project to create the schema file.
-  - Added warning for multiple tracks with a default flag.
+  - Added warnings when multiple tracks of the same kind have a Default flag set.
   - Fixed file process logic to continue attribute cleanup even if verify failed, alleviating need to run `process` command multiple times.
   - Fixed bitrate calculation packet filter logic to exclude negative timestamps leading to out of bounds exceptions, see FFmpeg `avoid_negative_ts`.
   - Fixed sidecar media file hash calculation logic to open media file read only and share read, avoiding file access or sharing violations.